Skip to Content

 Hand Mixer

 One of the benefits of an electric hand mixer, when compared with a manual hand mixer, is the increased power.
-Manual hand mixers are really only intended to be used with lighter mixes or to beat eggs.

-Electric mixers, on the other hand, can handle mixtures that aren’t quite so light.
-For really thick mixtures, you’re still going to want to go with a stand mixer, which we discuss a little further down the page.
+For really thick mixtures, you’re still going to want to go with a stand mixer, but more about it in the following section.

 The cost of an electric hand mixer can be a benefit or drawback, depending on what you’re comparing it with.
 You can get a nice, electric hand mixer for under $100.